Skip to content

 • What does Arms of Aloha do?

-We provide pets with comfort and peace in their final years, months, weeeks, or moments by providing chronic pain management, palliative care, hospice care, home euthanasia, and cremation services.
+We provide pets with comfort and peace in their final years, months, weeks, or moments by providing chronic pain management, palliative care, hospice care, home euthanasia, and cremation services.
 We also support the human family members by guiding them through their grief journey.

 In order to focus on this important aspect of medicine, we do not do wellness visits, surgery, or vaccinations, nor do we provide emergency/urgent care.
 If your pet needs to be diagnosed or treated for an illness or injury, you should visit your pet’s primary veterinarian or contact one of the emergency clinics on Oahu.